Henry Neville (died 1615): Career

 (1821 engraving derived from a 17th-century manuscript illustration).

 Neville grew up at Billingbear House at Waltham St Lawrence in Berkshire.
 At the age of fifteen, he matriculated from Merton College, Oxford, on 20 December 1577.
 His tutor was Henry Savile, later warden of Merton.

 In 1578 Neville accompanied Savile on a continental tour, visiting Padua, Venice, and Prague and meeting scientists and humanists, including Johannes Praetorius, Andreas Dudith, and Gian Vincenzo Pinelli.

 Neville sat in Parliament as the member for New Windsor (1584, 1586 and 1593), Sussex (1589), Liskeard (1597) and Berkshire (1604, 1614).
 He served as High Sheriff of Berkshire in 1595.
 Before his father's death, he lived at the old Archbishop's Palace at Mayfield in Sussex, inherited from his great-uncle Sir Thomas Gresham (died 1579), where he ran a highly successful cannon manufactury.
 He was appointed Deputy Lieutenant of Berkshire in 1596 and moved to Billingbear the next year.
 He was knighted in 1599.

 In 1599, Neville was appointed Ambassador to France and attended the court of Henri IV.
 Although knighted for his services in France, he was unhappy with the way he was treated by the French and in 1600, complaining of deafness, he asked to be recalled to England.

 After his return he became involved with the Essex Rebellion of 1601 and was imprisoned in the Tower of London.
 His close friend Henry Wriothesley, 3rd Earl of Southampton, was also imprisoned there at this time in connection with the plot.

 He was stripped of his position and fined £5,000, which he agreed to pay in annual instalments of £1,000.
-After the death of Elizabeth I of England and the accession of James I a Royal Warrant was issued for his release.
+After the death of Elizabeth I and the accession of James I a Royal Warrant was issued for his release.

-After his release, he played a greater role in the political life of the nation, but earned the antagonism of King James by advocating the King surrender to the demands of the House of Commons.
+In June 1604 Neville was briefly arrested with the Earl of Southampton and Lord Danvers amid rumours of a plot against Scots close to James I, but the three men were released after examination the following day.
+He continued to played a greater role in the political life of the nation, but earned the antagonism of King James by advocating the King surrender to the demands of the House of Commons.

 In the first session of 1610, and again in 1612, he advised the king to give way to the demands of the House of Commons.
 It was these actions that, on the death of Robert Cecil, 1st Earl of Salisbury, in May 1612, lost him the possibility of becoming the Secretary of State.
 Although offered the position of Treasurer of the Chamber he turned it down.

 Neville died in 1615 and was buried at the church of St Lawrence in Waltham St Lawrence.